 killing off all villainy, then says "I feel better now" for a close.

-That, however, was no-no under the Code and remains largely so.
+That, however, was no-no under the Code.
 Taking law into

 one's own hand remains a dangerous policy to applaud, for what of audience